codahale/veil/docs/design.md

 simpler design, eliminating the under-discussed risks inherent in adopting novel hybrid combiner constructions as well as any possible vulnerabilities in their implementations.

+Ultimately, this decision reduces to an assessment of the probability of two events.

+First, one must consider the probability that a cryptographically-relevant quantum computer (CRQC) will be developed within the service lifetime of this project and the communications protected by it.
+If this probability is negligible, then the project should be designed with any of the existing, well-studied classical algorithms.
+The consensus is developing, however, that the fielding of a CRQC is a long-term inevitability and thus cryptographic adversaries should be modeled as having quantum capabilities.

+Second, one must consider the probability that a practical weakness is found in a given post-quantum algorithm (in the case of Veil, ML-KEM and ML-DSA).
+If one considers this a relevant threat _and_ one assumes that one's adversaries may have quantum capabilities, the use of a hybrid construction cannot mitigate that risk.
+If ML-KEM fails to provide IND-CCA2 security against a quantum adversary, neither will X25519/ML-KEM.

+Hybrid post-quantum algorithms are only a rational choice if one's assessment is that CRQCs are not likely be developed during the service lifetime of a project and that practical weaknesses are likely to be found in a given set of post-quantum algorithms.

 ## Construction Techniques

 Veil uses a few common construction techniques in its design which bear specific mention.